O1ahmad/ansible-role-openssh/README.md

 ```

 `[auto_enable_agent : <account>] : run_args: <cli-options>` (**default**: *None*)
 - list of `ssh-agent` commandline arguments to modify the default behavior of individual user's SSH authentication and key caching agent.
 Of note, a default value for the maximum lifetime of identities added to the agent may be specified.
-The lifetime may be expressed in seconds or in a time format.
+The lifetime may be expressed in seconds or in a time format

 A list of available command-line options can be found [here](https://linux.die.net/man/1/ssh-agent).